 - there’s a bibliography section titled, e.g., “References” or “Bibliography” at the end.

 This takes care of discoverability nicely: Google scholar is the search engine of choice for people looking for free journal articles.
-If someone is looking for research which you’ve published on, they will likely find your post-prints.
+If someone is looking for free research which you’re providing, they will likely find your post-prints.